 Judging by the media reaction, public opinion seemed incredulous that such a thing could have happened.
-In this post, I argue that such embarrassments are common, and that they are not even the worst problem in academic publishing.
+In this post, I argue that such embarrassments are common, and that fake papers are not even the worst problem in academic publishing.

 A history of hoaxes